-Father’s Day – For single mums it’s like a dreaded national holiday where you’re the designated driver – long, full of people having fun without you, and overshadowed by a craving for excessive amounts of wine.
+Father’s Day for solo parenting single mums it’s like a dreaded national holiday where you’re the designated driver … long, full of people having fun without you, and overshadowed by a craving for excessive amounts of wine.

 From my experience, there are two ways to handle Father’s day when your children have an absent dad.
 You can either choose to be open, honest and get through the day mindfully with your children, or to strategically ignore everything and hope to god it goes as smoothly as possible.

-Regardless of your choice of tactic, here are some pointers to get through it all in one piece.
+Regardless of your tactic, here are some pointers to get you through in one piece.

 How to cope on Father’s day with an absent dad